conventional-commits/conventionalcommits.org/content/next/index.md

 1. A footer of one or more lines MAY be provided one blank line after the body.
 The footer MUST contain meta-information about the commit, e.g., related pull-requests, reviewers, breaking changes, with one piece of meta-information per-line.
-1. Breaking changes MUST be indicated at the very beginning of the body section, or at the beginning of a line in the footer section.
-A breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon and a space.
+1. Breaking changes MUST be indicated in the type/scope prefix of a commit, or at the beginning of its optional body or footer section.
-1. A description MUST be provided after the `BREAKING CHANGE: `, describing what has changed about the API, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+1. If included in the body or footer, a breaking change MUST consist of the uppercase text BREAKING CHANGE, followed by a colon, space, and description, e.g., _BREAKING CHANGE: environment variables now take precedence over config files._
+1. If included in the type/scope prefix, breaking changes MUST be indicated by a `!` immediately before the `:`.
+If `!` is used, `BREAKING CHANGE:` MAY be ommitted from the body or footer section, and the commit description SHALL be used to describe the breaking change.
 1. Types other than `feat` and `fix` MAY be used in your commit messages.
 1. The units of information that make up conventional commits MUST NOT be treated as case sensitive by implementors, with the exception of BREAKING CHANGE which MUST be uppercase.
-1. A `!` MAY be appended prior to the `:` in the type/scope prefix, to further draw attention to breaking changes. `BREAKING CHANGE: description` MUST also be included in the body or footer, along with the `!` in the prefix.

 ## Why Use Conventional Commits